ArturAronov/Algorithms-JavaScript/freeCodeCamp | Inventory Update/README.md

 updateInventory(curInv, newInv);
 ```
 **Notes**:
-- The key takeaways from this challenge is that algorightm is given two 2d arrays (``arr1`` and ``arr2``), each array has a subarray with two values - a product quantity (as a string) and and name of the product (as a string)
+- The key takeaways from this challenge is that algorightm is given two 2d arrays (``arr1`` and ``arr2``), each array has a subarray with two values - a product quantity (as a number) and and name of the product (as a string)
-- Should both arrays contain same product, the quantity of the product from ``arr2`` gets added to ``arr1`` gets added together
+- Should both arrays contain same product, the quantity of the product from ``arr2`` gets added to ``arr1``
 - If product is listed in ``arr2`` and absent in ``arr1``, then the quantity and product gets added into ``arr1``
-- If one of arrays is empty, the second array gets returned
+- If one of arrays is empty, the other array gets returned
 - The returned array should be listed in the alphabetical order

 **Step1**: First lines check if either of the arrays is empty, in which case, the non-empty array gets returned in the alphabetical order